Israeli state of emergency: Legal recourse and the principle of proportionality

-Judicial oversight of the state of emergency in practice
+Judicial oversight of the state of emergency

-While the regulations issued by the Government under the state of emergency are governed by safeguards in the form of Knesset and judicial oversight, the continued existence of the state of emergency itself, and the Government's continued reliance on emergency regulations for significant government functions, is not currently significantly contested by any institutions of the Israeli state.
+While the regulations issued by the Israeli government under the state of emergency are governed by safeguards in the form of Knesset and judicial oversight, the continued existence of the state of emergency and significant government functions reliant upon its regulations are not currently contested by any institutions of the Israeli state.
 This has not always been the case.
-The Supreme Court of Israel, sitting as the High Court of Justice, issued a Decree nisi in response to a 1999 petition by the Association for Civil Rights in Israel.
-This order required the Government to provide regular updates on its stated intent to eventually repeal the state of emergency and unwinding important regulations from their dependence on it, codifying them into ordinary law.
-However, in 2012, the Court ruled that the Government's progress on regularizing some of these laws demonstrated sufficient progress, and it declined to intervene in the process further.
+The Supreme Court of Israel, sitting as the High Court of Justice, issued in 2012 a Decree nisi responding to a 1999 petition by the Association for Civil Rights in Israel.
+This order required the government to provide regular updates on its stated intent to eventually repeal the state of emergency and unwinding important regulations from their dependence on it, codifying them into ordinary law.
+However, the Court ruled the same year that the Government's progress on regularizing some of these laws demonstrated sufficient progress, and it declined to intervene in the process further.
 Despite noting significant continued concerns about the threat a perpetual state of emergency posed to Israeli democracy, the High Court declared that the original 1999 petition had “exhausted its purpose” in that it spurred the Government to take action to draw down the state of emergency.
 This prompted the Court to dismiss the petition while leaving open the possibility that it could be revived if the Government's progress significantly faltered.
-In adopting this limit to judicial intervention in determining the need for a state of emergency, the High Court of Justice mirrored the state of emergency principles adopted by the European Court of Human Rights in Greek case and Ireland v.
-UK.
-In these cases, the ECHR acknowledged that the state of emergency presents a significant violation of important democratic principles while also conceding that the judiciary is not the appropriate branch of government to determine whether a state of emergency actually exists.
+In adopting this limit upon judicial intervention to determine a state of emergency, the High Court of Justice mirrored the state of emergency principles adopted by the European Court of Human Rights in Greek case and Ireland v.
+UK, where it was acknowledged that a state of emergency presents a significant violation of democratic principles while also conceding that the judiciary is not the appropriate branch of government to determine the state of emergency's existence.